A refrigerant is a chemical that makes things cold. This article discusses poisoning from sniffing or swallowing such chemicals.

 What to Expect at the Emergency Room

-The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-The person may receive:
+Your health care provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
+You may receive:

-- Intravenous (IV) fluids through the vein
+- Fluids through the vein (IV)

-- Medicines to treat symptoms
+- Medicines to treat symptoms or to reverse the effect of the poison (antidote)

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-- Endoscopy - camera placed down the throat to see burns in the esophagus and the stomach
+- Endoscopy - a camera placed down the throat to see burns in the esophagus and the stomach

 - Washing of the skin (irrigation), perhaps every few hours for several days